 Benefits of Integrating Accounting and POS Software

-It is no secret that many people don’t like or don’t know how to properly do their business’ accounts and often have to depend on accounting experts outside their business to keep track of their bookkeeping.
+It is no secret that many people don’t like or don’t know how to properly do their business’ accounts.
+Often they have to depend on accounting experts outside their business to keep track of their bookkeeping.
 In fact, according to a TD Bank survey, 46% of small business owners say that bookkeeping as their least favourite job, however, accounting and bookkeeping should be thought as the backbone of any business.
 For instance, one way to save time when doing the books is to integrate your business’s Point of Sale system with your accounting software.

-In other words, without such integration, accountants have to log into their clients’ point of sale software, pull many reports to look for and confirm the information they need.
-Only then can they enter those numbers into an accounting programme, for example.
+In other words, without such integration, accountants have to log in to their clients’ point of sale software, pull many reports to look for, and confirm the information they need.
+Only then can they enter those numbers into an accounting program, for example.
 As a result not only is this a difficult task, but it also leaves a lot of room for human error.

 What is a Point of Sale-Accounting Integration?

 With an integrated Point of Sale-Accounting solution, there is direct communication between both kinds of software.
 This integration automatically syncs and updates the data between the two systems, reducing the possibility of human error and allowing for instant and real-time updates of transactions.
 For example, your accounts payables and general ledger transactions are posted as soon as the sale or receiving transaction is completed on the POS.
 Different kinds of POS- Accounting integrations can differ greatly on the types of features that they offer for accounting, from inventory management to payroll integration.
 Choosing a Point of Sale system that integrates with your existing accounting set-up can save you a lot of time and money.

 Some integrated POS-Accounting solutions also allow you to drill down from your general ledger entries into translations like invoices, consequently making it easier to trace your data and do audits.